 Now you’ve picked your idea and you know it doesn’t matter which idea it is.
 If you’re working on it, it’s in good hands.
-And as this is your last script, you’re writing the best script you’ve ever written.
+And as this is your final script, you’re writing the best script you’ve ever written.
 Every choice, every line, and every letter contains all of you.
 This script reflects everything warm and beautiful you have ever felt as a writer, because you have brought everything you know to this script in front of you.
 You love every character, you tell the truth, and you remember why you ever started writing on every page.
 This is the last stand.

 The Road There

-Soon you will spot the horizon of despair in the middle of writing your script.
+Soon you will spot the horizon of despair in the middle of writing your screenplay.
 You will recognize this feeling of frustration, this disappearing of faith in your powers, the charm wearing off of everything you’ve written up until now.